philzook58/philzook58.github.io/_posts/2021-10-28-marble-machine-progress.md

 This was long time comin'.

+Now how the heck do we scale?

+Ben's blog post on the project <http://blog.benwiener.com/electronics/projects/programming/2021/10/28/marble-mirror.html>

 ### Timeline
 - late May 2021 - Start
 - June - 3d printed prototypes.
 Lots of churn on ideas and discussion going nowhere.